csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

 ```

 #### Inspecting Combined Trip Data
-* Briefly skim the new table that has been created
+Briefly skiming the new table shows that:

 - Column names and type look great (they match)

 - Station names and ids (check for and remove duplicates)

 - There is no trip duration for comparing casual riders with members (create field and scrutinize)

 - Check for distinct values across columns (all good here)

-* There is still a need to check for nulls
+There is still a need to check for nulls or missing values.

 ### Step 3: Clean Up and Add Data to Prepare for Analysis